Survey: JavaScript is the Most-Used Language, But Java is the Most Popular - Slashdot

 JavaScript is a ridiculously bloated language.
 Look at the size of most of the libraries.

+tag around in a webpage a little more easily (in their opinion)?

+I have an application stack that I've been messing around with that loads tons of libraries including React and Material UI and after running uglify js, the whole shebang is about 290k, VERY SMALL.

 What was the *actual* polling methodology?
-(Score:2)
+(Score:5, Insightful)

 From TFA: "More than 15K people participated in the Developer Ecosystem Survey 2018, but only the responses of 6K respondents were included in this report."
 They go on to say that they used social media to find their population and weighted the results according to countries and whether or not the respondent was a student.

 So why should I consider these results as representative of anything?
-First, almost 2/3rds of the responses weren't used and then, on the responses they deemed acceptable, they were weig
+First, almost 2/3rds of the responses weren't used and then, on the responses they deemed acceptable, they were weighted in some way which they don't explain.

+I bet that if I took the same data, applied my own response filter and weighting system, I could show that:

 85 percent code on the weekends (Score:1)